Dark Sun

 Dark Sun is an original Dungeons & Dragons (D&D) campaign setting set in the fictional, post-apocalyptic desert world of Athas.
-Dark Sun featured an innovative metaplot, influential art work, dark themes, and a genre-bending take on traditional fantasy role-playing.
+Dark Sun featured an innovative metaplot, influential artwork, dark themes, and a genre-bending take on traditional fantasy role-playing.
 The product line began with the original Dark Sun Boxed Set released for D&D's 2nd edition in 1991, originally ran until 1996, and was one of TSR's most successful releases.

 Dark Sun deviated from the feudalistic backdrops of its Tolkienesque pseudo-medieval contemporaries, such as Greyhawk or Forgotten Realms, in favor of a composite of dark fantasy, planetary romance, and the Dying Earth subgenre.
 Dark Suns designers presented a savage, magic-ravaged desert world where resources are scarce and survival is a daily struggle.
 The traditional fantasy races and character classes were altered or omitted to better suit the setting's darker themes.
 Dark Sun differs further in that the game has no deities, arcane magic is reviled for causing the planet's current ecological fragility, and psionics are extremely common.
 The artwork of Brom established a trend of game products produced under the direction of a single artist.
 The setting was also the first TSR setting to come with an established metaplot out of the box.

-Dark Suns popularity endured long after the setting was no longer supported, with a lively online community developing around it.
+Dark Suns popularity endured long after the setting was no longer supported, with an online community developing around it.
 Only third-party material was produced for the third edition D&D rules, but a new official edition of Dark Sun was released in 2010 for the fourth edition.

-Dark Sun has been mentioned by developers, most notably Mike Mearls, and appeared in psionics playtest materials for Dungeons & Dragons for the fifth edition of the game.
-Despite player interest, game publisher Wizards of the Coast has chosen not to reissue the setting due to ingrained controversial content such as slavery, genocide and racial savagery.
+During the fifth edition, Dark Sun was mentioned by developers and psionics appeared in playtest materials.
+However, game publisher Wizards of the Coast initially chose not to reissue Dark Sun due to the setting's controversial content such as slavery, genocide and racial depictions.
+At Gen Con 2026, Wizards of the Coast announced a new official version for Dungeons & Dragons 5.5e, scheduled for release in 2027.